-What is Bocconcini?
+What Is Bocconcini?

-They aren’t intrusive in taste and go well with a variety of things, like this cucumber melon salad, in pastas or eating straight up out of the package (yes, I do that and please no judgement….they are that good).
+They aren’t intrusive in taste and go well with a variety of things, like this cucumber melon salad, in pasta or eating right from the package (yes, I do that and please, no judgement, they are that good).

-- This salad is best made and enjoyed right away.
+This salad is best made and enjoyed right away.
 The salt in the salad pulls some of the moisture out of the cucumber and melon and if it sits to long, it will get watery.

 - If you can’t find bocconcini, no worries!
 Just use mozzarella (preferably the kind packed in water).
 Tear or cut into bite-sized pieces.

+- If you want, you can use basil instead of mint; both work lovely!
 Speaking of mint, I can’t wait for our herb garden to start coming in.
 We grow mint like it’s nobody’s business.
 It really thrives for us, unlike basil (that one ain’t so easy, even when we tried growing it inside).
 Any tips?
 I’d love to hear!

-- 1 English cucumber -cut into bite-sized pieces, about 2 cups
+- 1 English cucumber, cut into bite-sized pieces (about 2 cups)

-- 3 cups mini seedless watermelon -cut into bite-sized pieces, about 1/2 a mini melon
+- 3 cups mini seedless watermelon, cut into bite-sized pieces (about ½ a mini melon)

-- 1/3 cup fresh mint -chopped
+- ⅓ cup chopped fresh mint leaves

-- 2 tbsp olive oil
+- 2 tablespoons olive oil

-- 1 tbsp red wine vinegar
+- 1 tablespoon red wine vinegar

-- 1/2 tsp salt
+- ½ teaspoon salt

-- 1/2 tsp black pepper
+- ½ teaspoon freshly ground black pepper